Table of Contents

 using combit.Reporting.Printing.Pdf;

-using var discovery = new PrinterDiscoveryService();
+var discovery = new PrinterDiscoveryService();

 IReadOnlyList<PrinterInfo> printers = await discovery.GetPrintersAsync();